OfirValla/SourceGenerator.SettingsFileToStaticClass/README.md

   }
 }
 ```

-will generate the following cs code:
+Will generate the following cs code:
 ```cs
 using System;
 using System.Collections.Generic;